 Massachusetts Judge Uses Strong Words for Enforcing Noncompete

-The current trend in the world of noncompete litigation in Massachusetts is away from the enforcement of traditional noncompetes -- as distinguished from non-solicitation and non-disclosure provisions.
+The current trend in the world of noncompete litigation in Massachusetts is away from the enforcement of traditional noncompetes — as distinguished from non-solicitation and non-disclosure provisions.
 Massachusetts judges seem to be increasingly skeptical of traditional noncompete provisions in contexts other than very senior, highly-paid employees going to work for direct competitors.
 So, when a decision like Eastern Bag & Paper Co., Inc. v.
-Ross, is issued, one can’t help but take notice.
-In this case, Superior Court Judge Dennis J. Curran (a 2006 Romney appointee) issued a preliminary injunction and enforced a noncompete by its terms against a sales employee.
-In addressing the defendant’s arguments against enforcement, Judge Curran wrote the following:
+Ross, is issued,… More

 Mazonson, Part II: Judge Finds Customer-based Noncompete Overbroad